-I wanted to share with you the best piece of advice I have ever received in my business life that was from a speaker and mentor that I really look up to – Mike Agugliaro of CEO Warrior.
+I want to share with you the best piece of advice I have ever received in my business life that was from a speaker and mentor that I really look up to – Mike Agugliaro of CEO Warrior.

 This game-changing piece of advice created the fastest yet most controlled and stable growth for my business and validated something that I have always believed to be true but have been in the minority with this belief (among business owners).

 I am not a client of Mike’s, never have been, and never used his electrical services as he is in New Jersey and I am in Massachusetts.
-But I heard him speak at a conference I was at and I was captivated.
+I did however hear him speak at a conference I was at and I was captivated.
 He speaks from the heart, off the cuff, incredibly real, and he’ll tell you anything you want to know.
 He has a great story and a great way of telling it.
 I have seen a lot of speeches in my day and this one really took hold.

 Mike said, “… as soon as I hear an idea that I want to implement in my business, my very next thought is ‘who’s going to do it?’.
 Because it ain’t going to be me…”

 This simple thought validated something that I have believed for quite a while.
 However, whenever I would mention it to a client, prospect, lead or colleague, I’d get push-back.
 People would say “you can’t trust anyone else to do what matters in your business”.
 Or “you should be fully knowledgeable and in-charge of everything that goes on in your business”, or “I can do it.
 So why would I pay someone else too?”.